angular/components/src/cdk/testing/testing.md

 #### Filtering harness instances with `HarnessPredicate`

-When there are multiple instances of a particular component on a page, it is often necessary to filter based on some property of the component to determine the correct one to instantiate a harness for (e.g. a button with some specific text, a menu with a specific ID, etc).
-The `HarnessPredicate` class can be used to attach certain criteria like this to a `ComponentHarness` subclass.
-While the test author is able to construct `HarnessPredicate` instances manually, its much nicer if the `ComponentHarness` subclass provides a helper method to construct predicates for things that will need to be commonly filtered on.
+When a page contains multiple instances of a particular component, you may want to filter based on some property of the component to get a particular component instance.
+For example, you may want a button with some specific text, or a menu with a specific ID.
+The `HarnessPredicate` class can capture criteria like this for a `ComponentHarness` subclass.
+While the test author is able to construct `HarnessPredicate` instances manually, its easier when the `ComponentHarness` subclass provides a helper method to construct predicates for common filters.

 The recommended approach to providing this helper is to create a static `with` method on each `ComponentHarness` subclass that returns a `HarnessPredicate` for that class.
 This allows test